flectra-hq/documentation-user/expense/expense.rst

 --------

-As an employee (Employee in user access rights), you can record expenses from :menuselection:`My Expenses --> Expenses to Submit`.
+As an employee (Employee in user access rights), you can record expenses from :menuselection:`My Expenses --> Expenses to Report`.

 .. image:: ./media/expense_submit_01.png
    :align: center